Additive Combinatorics Using Equivariant Cohomology: Warmup: The Cauchy--Davenport theorem, connections with Lagrange interpolation and the Combinatorial Nullstellensatz

-The integral of a cohomology class of degree less then the manifold on which we integrate is zero.
+The integral of a cohomology class of degree less then the real dimension of the manifold on which we integrate is zero.
 Consequently, for any set of elements $M$ in any field with $|M|= r+s-2$ the following identity holds:

+\begin{remark} The idea of adding constants to the linear factors of an identity is a very effective trick used by many authors in this field.
+We could trace it back to \cite{anr}, but it is also used in \cite{Karasev2012} and \cite{preismann} and several other places.
+Geometrically this trick corresponds to tensoring the line bundle $L$ with various other line bundles, but we will not explore this connection in this paper. \end{remark}